 In light of Circular 108 and having taken and considered independent professional tax advice and acting in accordance with such advice, no VAT provision was to be made on interest income derived from debt instruments issued or distributed in the PRC received/receivable by the Sub-Fund for the period from 7 November 2018 to 6 November 2021 until Circular 108 ceases to apply.
-The total VAT of the Sub-Fund for the year ended 31 December 2018 is RMB40,490 (2017; RMB216,571).
+There was no VAT provision of the Sub-Fund for the year ended 31 December 2019 (2018: RMB40,490).